 Actual yams are not easily found in the United States, and they have a dark, rough outside, and a dry, white, starchy inside.
 If you want to learn more about the differences between these two varieties, you can read more here.

 I recommend avoiding the extra huge, oddly shaped sweet potatoes if you can.
 Sometimes you have a choice at the market of longer ones, or rounder ones.
 If I am going to be slicing sweet potatoes, I do not pick out the really large ones.

 I like to use a palm peeler to peel potatoes – I feel like it protects my fingers a bit better.
 Make sure to use a good knife when slicing sweet potatoes – don’t use a knife that is too dull or too small.

 I don’t recommend keeping the peels on – they can be a bit tough, and you won’t get the same golden brown, crispy edges on each piece if you leave the peels on.

-I like to use olive oil!
+I like to use olive oil.
 If you don’t want to use olive oil, you could try refined coconut oil or avocado oil.

 Disclosure: This post contains affiliate links.

-The Best Roasted Sweet Potatoes.
+How to Make Perfect Roasted Sweet Potatoes.

-Place the diced sweet potatoes onto the baking sheet, and drizzle with the olive oil.
+- Place the diced sweet potatoes onto the baking sheet, and drizzle with the olive oil.
 Sprinkle the spices on, and use your hands to coat the potatoes with oil and spices.

-Season with more salt and pepper if desired.
+- Season with more salt and pepper if desired.